 Sounding Alarm Box Version and Nurse Call Version

-There are two options with regard to the alarm alerting Carers:
+There are two options for how the alarm alerts Carers:

 - Sounding Alarm Box – An alarm box which makes a sound